 On Day 1, we welcome Brenda Coughlin from Sundance Institute, part of the international team behind an evolving documentary filmmaking risk-assessment guide for the field, titled “Independent Documentary Filmmaking in the Time of Corona.”
 She will discuss the legal, journalistic, and ethical considerations that are crucial to film teams’ decision-making, during Covid-19 and beyond.
 She’s joined by filmmakers Michael Premo, Stephanie Wang-Breal, and Cecilia Aldarondo, whose work in vulnerable communities and with subjects in special need of protection and safety offers insights into how doc makers can navigate weighty decisions in sensitive production environments.

-Tickets are $15 and include both sessions; registrants may participate in both sessions live and will also have access to the recorded session and a written transcript after the livestream.
+Tickets are $15 and include both sessions; registrants have access to the recorded session and a written transcript after the livestream.
 Tickets are non-refundable.

 Moderated by DOC NYC Director of Industry and Education, Caitlin Boyle.